Global Water Dances, www.globalwaterdances.

-Global Water Dances (GWD) became a part of LIMS Arts & Culture programming in 2016.
-Its fusion of dance, culture, media, and online advocacy adds to the Arts & Culture scope the important aspect of communities’ social engagement through the arts.
+Global Water Dances became a part of LIMS’ Arts & Culture programming in 2016.
+Its fusion of dance, culture, media, and online advocacy adds the important aspect of communities’ social engagement through the arts to the Arts & Culture scope.